Hierarchical Training of Deep Neural Networks Using Early Exiting: Hierarchical Training with Early Exiting

 In Loop~3, the network is trained for one epoch for these separation points at Set $S_2$ to measure the experimental runtime $T^l_\text{hierarchical,calc}$.
-If the experimental runtime is acceptable for a separation position, it is added to set $S_3$.
-Afterwards, $S_3$ is sorted based on the separation points, from the deeper to earlier separation positions.
-The reason for this strategy is that we observe that the deeper separation positions provide better accuracy.
+If the experimental runtime is acceptable for a separation point, it is added to set $S_3$.
+Afterwards, $S_3$ is sorted based on the separation points, from the deepest to the earliest.
+The reason for this strategy is that we observe that the deeper separation points provide better accuracy.
 It will be shown in the experiments in the next sections.

-In Loop~4, the network is trained for the rest of the epochs to calculate the accuracy for the separation points selected from the sorted Set $S_3$.
-If the accuracy is higher than the accepted value, the separation point is reported and the procedure is finished; otherwise, the next separation position from the set is selected and the same procedure is repeated.
+In Loop~4, the network is trained for the rest of the epochs to calculate the accuracy of the separation points selected from the sorted $S_3$.
+If the accuracy is higher than the accepted value, the separation point is reported and the procedure is finished; otherwise, the next separation point from the set is selected and the same procedure is repeated.
 Notice that, in order to measure the accuracy, there is no way but to train the network completely; however, our method requires a low effort to achieve this goal by doing it on a carefully confined and sorted set.

 In this algorithm, the full training just exists in Loop 4, after we limit the size of possible candidate separation points in Loop~1 by a measurement of parameters' size and in Loop~2 by a calculation of estimated runtime.
 Moreover, in Loop 3, we again reduce the size of possible separation points by performing only $1$ epoch of training.
 This often results in few splitting points left to be fully trained in Loop~4.
-The Loop~4 also might not be done completely since we sorted the set of possible separation points for the loop in a way that there is a higher chance to achieve the required accuracy in the first iteration.
+Loop~4 also might not be done completely since we sorted the set of possible separation points for the loop in a way that there is a higher chance of achieving the required accuracy in the first iterations.

 It is worth mentioning that Algorithm~\ref{alg:acc_runtime} can be modified easily for simpler scenarios.
 For example, when the user has no accuracy requirements, the only difference is that Loop~4 should be removed and all the separation points of Set $S_3$ are acceptable, or when the user has no memory criterion, Loop~1 should be omitted.